-Requests for spare parts should be directed to "Inside Sales" at DynAmp, LLC during normal hours, if possible, or via any method shown above for off-hours.
-When contacting us, please present as much information as possible, such as the related equipment Model and Serial Numbers, the required part name, DynAmp, LLC item numbers and other identifying or vendor number(s), and your time needs.
+Requests for spare parts should be directed to "Service" at DynAmp, LLC during normal hours.
+When contacting us, please present as much information as possible, such as the related equipment Model and Serial Numbers (available on the equipment tag); the required part name; its DynAmp, LLC item number (and other identifying or vendor number(s); and your time needs.
 An approved Purchase Order Number should be given with your order.